azyroo/azyroo/README.md

 - Learning fast, building smarter, experimenting everywhere
 - Mainly developing **Discord bots** and creating complex systems
 - I use AI to **prototype faster, explore ideas, and unleash my imagination**
-- Fullstack: frontend ↔ backend ↔ AI tools
+- Fullstack: frontend ↔ backend
 - I don’t know everything… yet I understand systems and connections
 - AI is not a shortcut, it’s the future of development